How to Tell When it’s Time for Chimney Cleaning

 The easiest creosote to remove is the feather-light dull gray, brown or black soot.
 The next form is a black granular accumulation, removed fairly easily with a stiff chimney brush.
 The third type of creosote is a road tar-like coating that is much harder to remove even with stiff chimney brushes, scrapers or power rotary whips.
 The final (and most deadly) is a shiny, glaze-like coating on the fireplace flue that is virtually impossible to remove.

 You could try to remove creosote yourself, but for a thorough job, call a chimney sweep who’s certified by the Chimney Safety Institute of America.
-Make sure the sweep you hire ($150 to $200) does more than push a brush.
+Make sure the sweep you hire ($150 to $200) does more than pushing a brush.
 A chimney sweep needs to be knowledgeable about building codes, trained to recognize deterioration or venting problems and able to advise you regarding the chimney’s condition.
 And the National Fire Protection Association recommends that chimneys, fireplaces and vents be inspected at least once per year.

 Required Tools for this Fireplace Cleaning Project